top of page

 I saw big pods, dried flowers, twirling vines, all mixed together.
 I couldn’t decide if there had

 been a fire that swept through the area, as a grey ash color covered everything.
-It looked surreal and beautiful.
-I began gathering the giant pods, dried flowers and took the
+It looked

-vines, tying them around the stems, creating an in the moment dried flower arrangement.
+them around the stems, creating an in the moment dried flower arrangement.

 Next stop, Harpers Ferry.
 I spotted a beautiful cherry tree and parked right across from it.